shin19991207/CSC301-A2/README.md

 To ensure proper configuration while running on a local machine, ensure that you follow the following steps:

-1. A .env file is required for environment variables and requires the following variables to be defined.
-Note that this file must be placed in the src root directory  `backend/.env`
+1. A `.env` file is required for environment variables and requires the following variables to be defined.
+Note that this file must be placed in the src root directory as `.env`

   ```
   DB_NAME=<database name>